AgoraDoc/agora-style-guide/_content/formatting-and-organization.md

 - Attribute names and values.
 - Filenames and paths.
 Start the path with a /, for example: `/etc/app/agora.app`.
 - Defined (constant) values for an element or attribute.
+- User inputs, for example: "Enter `demoChannel1` as the channel name".

 ### Code samples